TheMbalist/DiningReviewAPI/README.md

 # DiningReviewAPI
 This is a project I created in completion of the Codecademy Create Rest APIs with Spring in Java course.
-This project is a review project where a user would first need tol register a profile, once they've regitered they would then be able to leave a review on a specified restaurant or search for a restaurant based on certain criteria.
+This project is a review project where a user would first need to register a profile, once they've registered they would then be able to leave a review on a specified restaurant or search for a restaurant based on certain criteria.
 Should they leave a review, the review is not automatically posted until an admin user approves of the review.